iustin/corydalis/INSTALL.md

         $ stack install --local-bin-path /path/to/target
         $ cp -a static /path/to/target/

+Create a few needed directories:

+        $ cd /path/to/target
+        $ mkdir config db

+At runtime, the application depends on ImageMagick, so make sure to install it before you run the application, e.g.:

+        $ sudo apt-get install imagemagick

 The application is configured to work only over https; as such, you must install the certificate in `config/cert.pem` and the key in `config/cert.key` in the target directory: